 The Nation’s Capital hosts many civic functions each year.
 Some of them are annual events and some have a national and international character, such as the National Cherry Blossom Festival, the Christmas Pageant of Peace, and the Presidential Inauguration.
 During the 1960's and the 1970's, the horses, in addition to being an attractive unit for display in parades, were found to be highly effective in crowd and traffic management at these functions.
 The horses were properly trained and conditioned to maneuver in crowds of people and through heavily traveled roadways so they would not endanger the public, themselves, or other riders.

-The U.S. Park Police Horse Mounted training staff receives numerous requests from outside agencies to provide training.
+The U.S. Park Police Horse Mounted Patrol training staff receives numerous requests from outside agencies to provide training.
 This agency has assisted the U.S. Army, U.S. Secret Service, as well as police departments from Maryland, New York, West Virginia, South Carolina, Kentucky, Colorado, New Mexico and many others.
 Instructors are regularly requested to provide training at police seminars as mounted colloquiums held throughout the United States.
-The United States Park Police Horse Mounted Unit offers the 400-hour Remount training "free of charge" to outside law enforcement agencies.
+The United States Park Police Horse Mounted Patrol offers the 400-hour Remount training "free of charge" to outside law enforcement agencies.